rht-labs/tech-exercise/docs/slides/content/pairing-and-mobbing.md

 1. Everyone grab a small post-it.
 2. Each person grab a different color pen.
-3. Draw Public Figure on your own sticky note.
+3. Draw Steven Tyler on your own sticky note.